4 Major Biological Hazards in Food: Causes, Examples, Prevention Tips

 As the focus of the US food safety industry promotes, prevention of foodborne illnesses by focusing on the source is more effective.
 This approach significantly reduces the occurrences of foodborne illnesses as well as food waste.
 To do this, every food safety team must be aware of how to properly avoid any type of contamination.
 At FoodDocs, we have created a digital solution that will help every food business maintain food safety compliance.

-In this section, we have highlighted some of the most important ways how you can avoid biological contamination and how our digital solution at FoodDocs can help you.
+In this section, we have highlighted some of the most important ways you can avoid biological contamination and how our digital solution at FoodDocs can help you.

 What is even more efficient with our digital solution is that our system features a smart notification system.
 This feature automatically alerts food handlers whenever a task needs to be done so that no food safety operation is forgotten.You can customize the frequency of these alerts to fit your specific food safety routines.